Syssero, Inc. Named Workday Services Partner

 Date

-CHATTANOOGA, TN, UNITED STATES, November 14, 2024 /EINPresswire / -- Syssero , Inc, a consulting firm, today announced it has signed a partnership agreement with Workday, a leading provider of solutions to help organizations manage their people and money.
+(MENAFN- GlobeNewsWire - Nasdaq) CHATTANOOGA, Tenn., Nov.
+14, 2024 (GLOBE NEWSWIRE) -- Syssero, Inc, a consulting firm, today announced it has signed a partnership agreement with Workda y (NASDAQ: WDAY), a leading provider of solutions to help organizations manage their people and mone y .
 This partnership with Workday brings access to advanced resources and tools, and the capability to offer even more customized services and support to fit the unique needs of each client.
-Amber Lowry, owner and CEO of Syssero, remarks:”Since our inception in 2016 we've been focused on advancing the solution and empowering the Workday ecosystem.
+Amber Lowry, owner and CEO of Syssero, remarks: "Since our inception in 2016 we've been focused on advancing the solution and empowering the Workday ecosystem.
 This partnership is a validation that hard work and sticking to our values pays off.”

 Syssero provides an extensive range of services aimed at empowering teams at every stage.
 The company's offerings include Launch Implementation Assistance, Application Managed Services, Project-Based Work, and Permanent Placement Services.
 As an employee-owned entity, Syssero is uniquely invested in solution outcomes and genuinely committed to aiding clients in achieving autonomy within their Workday environment.